lmayer5596/DSProject2/TaylorSongs.md

 ```
 Observe that the track 'It's Nice To Have A Friend' is the most acoustic song with an acousticness of 0.971

 # 7. What is sthe most acoustic album?
+Based on perceptual measure of acousticness and activity between 0.0 and 1.0.
+These values are taken by the average of all the songs on the album.
 ```python
 #Question 7: What is the most acoustic album?
 acoustic_albums = taylor_data[['album_name', 'acousticness']].groupby(['album_name'])